Commonly Asked Questions

 Q. Who is eligible to become certified?

-SFIA Certified Contractors offer tremendous value to general contractors, developers and owners because they have taken the time and effort to become experts in cold-formed steel installation.
+SFIA Certified Contractors offer tremendous value to general contractors, developers, and owners because they have taken the time and effort to become experts in cold-formed steel fabrication and/or installation.
 This expertise results in much more efficient installation and the highest levels of quality on construction sites, which translates to cost savings, faster approvals, and improved revenue streams.

 Q. Why become a certified truss fabricator?